89ji/librehammer/README.md

-# libHammer
+# libreHammer
-### or trying to make warhammer but in code and hopefully not poorly
+### or trying to make warhammer but in godot and probably poorly

 In the beginning (1987), the masterminds at James Workshop produced the hit money-sink and tactical strategy game, Warhammer 40,000.
 The only problem, I hate playing warhammer.